xarvh/elm-game-state/README.md

 Random Changes
 ==============

-Sometimes changes should be random, and in an immutable world randomness needs a way to update the random seed.
+Sometimes changes should be random, and in an immutable world using randomness means updating the random seed that is stored in the Model.

 If we store the random seed together with the rest of the game state (as we should), we can create a normal `GameState -> GameState` function that will